bevyengine/rfcs/rfcs/80-curve-trait.md

 ```

 The `Interval` type also implements `TryFrom<RangeInclusive>`, which may be desirable if you want to use
 the `start..=end` syntax.
-One of the primary benefits of `Interval` (in addition to these methods) is
+Note, however, that `Interval` is not an iterator.
+One of the primary benefits of
-that it is `Copy`, so it is easy to take intervals and throw them around.
+`Interval` (in addition to these methods) is that it is `Copy` (unlike the range types), so it is easy to
+take intervals and throw them around.

 ### Sampling